Invariants of 4-manifolds from Khovanov-Rozansky link homology: Introduction

 In fact, the 4-categories we construct should be thought of as \emph{categorified representation categories}\footnote{These are related, but not identical, to categories of higher representations of \emph{categorified} quantum $\glN$.} of quantum $\glN$.
 They are defined to have unique 0- and 1-morphisms and \begin{itemize} \item 2-morphisms are indexed by finite sets of points in a disk, \item 3-morphisms are indexed by tangles in a ball, \item 4-morphisms between two tangles $T_1$ and $T_2$ are elements of the Khovanov--Rozansky homology $\KhR(T_1\sqcup \overline{T_2})$ of the link obtained by reflecting $T_2$ and gluing it with $T_1$ along their corresponding endpoints. \end{itemize} The various ways of composing $k$-morphisms are purely geometric for $k\leq 3$ and use certain cobordism maps between Khovanov--Rozansky homologies to define composition of $4$-morphisms.
 We give two constructions of such 4-categories, following the axioms of a disklike 4-category in \S \ref{sec:tqft} and of a braided monoidal 2-category in \S \ref{sec:bmcat}.

-We would like to invite the interested reader to use Khovanov--Rozansky link homology to build interesting examples of 4-categories following different axiomatizations, and to explore the appropriate incarnations of the sweep-around property in these settings.
+We invite the reader to use Khovanov--Rozansky link homology to build interesting examples of 4-categories following different axiomatizations, and to explore the appropriate incarnations of the sweep-around property in these settings.